tmieno2/MS-Applied-Econometrics/README.md

-# Data Science for Social Scientists and Agricultural and Environmental Scientists (AECN 396/AECN896-002)
+# Applied Econometrics (AECN 396/AECN896-003)

-This is the repository for AECN 396/AECN896-002 at University of Nebraska Lincoln, where you can find lecture slides and links to the datasets used during lectures.
+This is the repository for AECN896-003 at the University of Nebraska Lincoln, where you can find lecture slides and links to the datasets used during lectures.

 ## Lecture Notes